 Digital boards are quicker to set up, and you can change them easier in case your first version is not perfect.

 Vision Board vs. Dream Board – Is There a Difference?

 There is no difference between a vision board and a dream board.

 There are many names you can use for your vision board: dream boards or manifestation boards.
 It’s all the same law of attraction tool.

 How Often Should You Make a New Vision Board?

-It is important that you understand one crucial thing when it comes to your vision board, or really any manifesting tools and techniques; these are JUST tools and not the manifestation process itself.
+It’s important that you understand one crucial thing when it comes to this manifestation tool: it’s JUST a tool and not the manifestation process itself.

 To truly make your vision board come true and your manifestations happen, you need to follow a proven process: